Lucy Maud Montgomery: Later life

 Montgomery was greatly upset by World War II, calling the war in a 1940 letter "this nightmare that has been loosed on the world... unfair that we should have to go through it again."
 In her only diary entry for 1941, Montgomery wrote on July 8, 1941: "Oh God, such an end to life.
 Such suffering and wretchedness."
 On December 28, 1941, Montgomery wrote to a friend: "This past year has been one of constant blows to me.
 My oldest son has made a mess of his life and his wife has left him.
 My husband's nerves are even worse than mine.
-I have kept the nature of his attacks from you for over 20 years but they have broken me at last...
+I have kept the nature of his attacks from you for over 20 years but they have broken me at last ...
 I could not go out to select a book for you this year.
 Pardon me.
 I could not even write this if I had not been a hypodermic.
 The war situation kills me along with many other things.
 I expect conscription will come in and they will take my second son and then I will give up all effort to recover because I shall have nothing to live for."
-In 1940, the Canadian Prime Minister William Lyon Mackenzie King introduced conscription under the National Resources Mobilization Act, but with the caveat that conscripts could only be used in the defence of North America, and only volunteers would be sent overseas.
-Mackenzie King scheduled a referendum for April 27, 1942, to ask the voters to release him from his promise to only send volunteers overseas, which Montgomery alluded to in her letter mentioning "conscription will come in."
+In 1940, the Canadian Prime Minister William Lyon Mackenzie King introduced conscription under the National Resources Mobilization Act, but with the caveat that conscripts could only be used in the defence of North America, and only volunteers would be sent overseas, but Mackenzie King scheduled a referendum for April 27, 1942, to ask the voters to release him from his promise to only send volunteers overseas.
+Montgomery alluded to this in her letter mentioning "conscription will come in."
 In her last entry in her diary on March 23, 1942, Montgomery wrote: "Since then my life has been hell, hell, hell.
-My mind is gone – everything in the world I lived for has gone – the world has gone mad.
+My mind is gone—everything in the world I lived for has gone–the world has gone mad.
 I shall be driven to end my life.
 Oh God, forgive me.
 Nobody dreams of what my awful position is."

 In the last year of her life, Montgomery completed what she intended to be a ninth book featuring Anne, titled The Blythes Are Quoted.
 It included fifteen short stories (many of which were previously published) that she revised to include Anne and her family as mainly peripheral characters; forty-one poems (most of which were previously published) that she attributed to Anne and to her son Walter, who died as a soldier in the Great War; and vignettes featuring the Blythe family members discussing the poems.
 The book was delivered to Montgomery's publisher on the day of her death, but for reasons unexplained, the publisher declined to issue the book at the time.
 Montgomery scholar Benjamin Lefebvre speculates that the book's dark tone and anti-war message (Anne speaks very bitterly of WWI in one passage) may have made the volume unsuitable to publish in the midst of the Second World War.